danielstephens1/syntaxParser/README.md

-# syntaxParser
+# Syntax Parser for DanC
-Lexical Analyzer and Syntax Parser for fictional language
+This program reads through a file and determines the lexemes and tokens and parses them through recursive descent to determine if the provided file follows the grammar of DanC